magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 they can lead to knowledge and wisdom.
 They have both harm and benefit, depending on our wisdom.

-Now let us understand that, having and having come here to practise, we should take everything as practice.
+Now let us understand that, having gone forth and having come here to practise, we should take everything as practice.
 Even the bad things.
 We should know them all.
 Why?
 So that we may know the truth.
 When we talk of practice we don’t simply mean those things that are good and pleasing to us.
 That’s not how it is.
 In this world some things are to our liking, some are not.
 These things all exist in this world, nowhere else.
 Usually, whatever we like we want, even regarding fellow monks and novices.
 Whatever monk or novice we don’t like we don’t want to associate with, we only want to be with those we like.
 You see?
 This is choosing according to our likes.
 Whatever we don’t like we don’t want to see or know about.

-Actually the Buddha wanted us to experience these things. – look at this world and know it clearly.
+Actually the Buddha wanted us to experience these things. *Lokavidū* – look at this world and know it clearly.
 If we don’t know the truth of the world clearly, then we can’t go anywhere.
 Living in the world we must understand the world.
 The Noble Ones of the past, including the Buddha, all lived with these things; they lived in this world, among deluded people.
 They attained the truth right in this very world, nowhere else.
 They didn’t run off to some other world to find the truth.
 They had wisdom.
 They restrained their senses, but the practice is to look into all these things and know them as they are.

-=1 Therefore, the Buddha taught us to know the sense bases, our points of contact.
+Therefore, the Buddha taught us to know the sense bases, our points of contact.
 The eye contacts forms and sends them ‘in’ to become sights.
 The ears make contact with sounds, the nose makes contact with odours, the tongue makes contact with tastes, the body makes contact with tactile sensations, and so awareness arises.
 Where awareness arises is